-Race with the Sled Dogs is a fun event where students can virtually run the Iditarod® along with the sled dogs.
+Race with the Sled Dogs is a fun event where students virtually run the Iditarod® along with the sled dogs.
 It’s a simple and fun way to encourage students to be more active during the winter.
 Students work together collaboratively as they complete the course - challenging themselves & experiencing amazing educational opportunities as they traverse the Alaskan terrain.
-Download free maps and the start up sheet to begin.
+Download the 2021 map here (See previous year's free maps) and the start up sheet to begin.

 STUDENTS WORK TOGETHER IN THIS COLLABORATIVE RACE

 This challenge is designed to track mileage collectively – as a classroom, run club, or entire school.
-The Junior Iditarod® challenge is 150 miles; the full Iditarod® challenge covers 1,000 miles.
+The Junior Iditarod® challenge is 150 miles; the full Iditarod® challenge covers 1,000 miles (840 miles in 2021).
 Choose the course that works best for the size/age/fitness level of your participants.
 See how to use EZ Scan® with your Race with the Sled Dog event.

-The Junior Iditarod® starts Saturday, Feb 29th (the actual Junior Iditarod® mushers are 14-17 years old).
+The Junior Iditarod® starts the last Saturday of February (the Junior Iditarod® mushers are 14-17 years old).
 It can take the musher and their team of dogs anywhere from 1-2 days to complete the course – depending on the weather.
 Challenge your students to cover 150 miles as quickly as the mushers.
 Or, simply compare how long it takes your runners to complete the same number of miles as the sled dogs.
-The full Iditarod® starts Saturday, March 7th.
-It takes the musher and their team of dogs from 8-12 days to reach Nome.
+The full Iditarod® starts the first Saturday of March.
+It takes the musher and their team of dogs from 8-12 days to complete the course.
 You can follow their progress in real time at iditarod.com.
-Challenge your students to keep up with the leader; or, see how quickly they can cover the entire 1,000 miles.
+Challenge your students to keep up with the leader; or, see how quickly they can cover the entire 1,000 miles (840 miles in 2021).
 It’s up to you.

 REWARD STUDENTS ALONG THIS SNOWY ADVENTURE